vaasew/stock_market_price_prediction/README.md

-# HDFC Stock Price Prediction using Stacked LSTM RNN
+# HDFC VWAP Prediction using Stacked LSTM RNN
-This project aims to predict the stock prices of HDFC using Stacked LSTM RNN + ANN model.
+This project aims to predict the VWAP of HDFC using Stacked LSTM RNN model.
 # Dataset
 The dataset used in this project is obtained from Kaggle - https://www.kaggle.com/datasets/rohanrao/nifty50-stock-market-data.
 It consists of the historical stock prices of HDFC from 2000 to April 2021.
 # Dependencies